-PUBG Mobile: Improve Your Aim Without Resorting To Keyboard & Mouse [Tips]
+PUBG Mobile: Improve Your Aim With Touch-Screen Controls [Tips]

 Not only is PUBG Mobile free to download on both the iOS App Store and Google Play Store, it plays surprisingly well for a mobile shooter.
 Some have gone so far as to rank its fun factor higher than the PC and console variants.
 With the game being showered with such praise, it is only natural that even casual players – those with little or no stock in the battle royale genre – would be getting in line to try their hand at it

 If only to make the experience a little less daunting for new players, the mobile variant of PlayerUnknown’s Battlegrounds matches you up against more bots than other players through the first few games.
 Once you cross that threshold, however, you are eventually, at least during the time of this writing, bound to come across players who seem to be moving and shooting with the kind of agility that one usually only sees in the PC version of the game.
 While a select few of them may really be that good, it seems most others may be using a keyboard, mouse, or controller with their mobile device or playing the game on their computers using an Android emulator such as the popular BlueStacks.
 Regardless of whether or not this can be classified as pure cheating, I think we can all agree it entails an unfair advantage.

 Update: The game now pairs emulator users with each other.